Mere Meherbaan

-Mere Meherbaan (My Saviour) is a 2014 Pakistani romantic drama serial that aired on Hum TV.
+Mere Meherbaan is a 2014 Pakistani romantic drama serial that aired on Hum TV.
 It was directed by award-winning director Farooq Rind, written by Maha Malik and produced by 7th Sky Entertainment.
 It stars Ayeza Khan, Neelam Muneer, Sanam Chaudhry, and Madiha Rizvi.
 The show concluded its final, 28th episode on November 17, 2014.

 Synopsis

 Mere Meherban is a story of two women and their daughters, Shaista and Nayyara.
 Shaista is selfish and has ruined her husband's life.
 Shaista's daughters, Muskaan and Iraj are stylish and are rude and aggressive, especially toward their cousins.

 Nayyara is Shaista's cousin and married Shaista's brother-in-law.
 She is happy and middle-class.
 Meanwhile, Nayyara's daughters, Fala and Haya, are respectful.

 Plot

 The story starts with soon to be engaged Muskan.
 Muskan and Iraj always quarrel because they are wealthy girls who have neither manners nor respect, but they love their mother, Shaista, who also loves them.
 They have an elder brother Zeeshan, who loves his sisters but hates their attitude.
 The mother and daughters hate their father's brother Baseer and his family because that family is poor.
 Baseer's family includes him, his wife Nayyara, and three daughters, Fala, Haya and Fariya.
 They all are well-mannered.
 Shaista constantly insults Nayyara and treats her daughters poorly.
 Muskaan goes to her aunt Nayyara's Mansion, where she asks Fala for a pedicure and manicure as Fala had done many parlour courses.
 Fala and Nayyara taunt and say foul words to Muskan and kick her out of the Mansion.
 Muskan returns to her villa and tells her mother everything.
 Hearing this her mother gets furious and goes to Nayyara's Mansion and confronts the women and says how dare she act rudely towards her daughter.
 Nayyara slaps Shaista on the face and tells her to shut up, reminding her of her past and says you forgot your past that your husband loved me, but you came in between.
 Hearing this Shaista runs away.
 Muskan taunts Shaista and calls her a dumb mother who is scared of her sister-in-law.
 Muskaan's father Nazir comes from New York with gifts.
 Iraj likes a bottle of perfume, and because of this Muskaan is jealous and they fight, breaking the perfume bottle.
 Shaista is busy looking at the gifts.
 Love is the only emotion between Nayyara's daughters, while Iraj and Muskaan always fight.
 Nazir goes to Nayyara's mansion and it is later revealed that he used to love Nayyara.
 Nayyara used to like Nazir, but just respects him now.
 He gives 400000 to each of her daughters out of love, and Iraj sees this.